One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 “Then Queen Saira grabs another handful of cashews and raisins because she comforts herself with food, and indeed, her figure has filled out even more since the king married you.”

 Noru laughed merrily.
 Aisha went on with a sly smile, carefully also attending to alterations to a maternity gown.

 “My cousin says that the crystal tray of nuts and dried fruit was already being refilled for the fat one.
 There was only one pastry left, and Queen Salma had not touched anything but the coffee.
 The first queen is a perfectionist about her appearance, dress and figure.”

 “I know,” Noru said.
 “My husband says Salma has told the family doctor to inform her mother that she’s not overweight.
 The court doctor also told the king that Queen Salma is unable to sleep, anxious about aging, her husband’s neglect, her son and so on-an-on.”

 Aisha looked at the floor wearily.
 “The first queen’s first cup of coffee was still half full, she had eaten nothing, and she nodded at the maid to refresh it.
 ‘Salma, you need to eat,’ fat Saira was scolding her.
 “You make me feel like a .. .’
 Here, Queen Saira, she puffed out her cheeks and pursed her red-stained lips, imitating a pig.”

 The nanny added a few animal noises.

 Noru teared up with laughter.
 “Aisha, you’re such an entertainer.”

-“But the Elder queen did not laugh, my queen.
+“But the first queen did not laugh, my dear.
 She asked, ‘Yes, the king loves Noru.
 What’s so special about her pregnancy?
 Why is Noru so sickly, always seeing the foreign doctor?'”